 Using a Clamp Meter to Determine How Much Electricity Christmas Lights and Decorations Use - Christmas Electric 101 - Part 2

 In order to use a clamp meter directly at the outlet, you'll need a line splitter.
 These can be purchased from an electrical supply store, but we generally recommend taking a few minutes and simply make your own.
-You'll find that the homemade ones hold up better and cost less than the store bought versions.
-For an overview of how to make your own, take a look at our blog, Making a Line Spliter.
+You'll find that the homemade ones hold up better and cost less than the store-bought versions.
+For an overview of how to make your own, take a look at our blog, Making a Line Splitter.

 Measuring Electrical Load

 To measure electrical load, it's as simple as plugging your line splitter into an outlet, plugging the line that you want to test into the end of the splitter and clamping the meter onto either the black or white cord.
 See the picture above.